bio-tools/biotoolsDocs/IFB_tools.rst

    **Other**,                     **Optional**

 * **General** is for general documentation.
 If your tool doesn't have a dedicated documentation page, but is documented elsewhere (*e.g.* on the homepage or a GitHub README.md) then specify that URL instead.
-* **Citation instructions** give information on how to correctly cite use of the software.
+* **Citation instructions** give information on how to correctly cite use of the software; typically which publication(s) to cite, or something more general, e.g. a form of words to use.
 This is especially important where there are multiple relevant `publications <#publications>`_.
 * **API documentation** is human-readable API documentation, and should be specified for many *Database portals* and some *Web applications*.
 * **Terms of use** are rules that one must agree to abide by in order to use a service.
 * **Command-line options** are human-readable documentation about the command-line interface of a tool.